 Villages along the way: A Rua, Lavacolla

-Arrival nearest airport is Oviedo - Asturias airport (OVD) but you can also fly to Madrid - Barajas airport (MAD)
+The nearest airport is Oviedo - Asturias airport (OVD), but you can also fly to Madrid - Barajas airport (MAD) and reach León by bus or train.

 Departure from Santiago de Compostela